-Using RequireJS with Angular - Inline Block's Blog
+Using RequireJS With Angular

 Since attending Fluent Conf 2013 and watching the many AngularJS talks and seeing the power of its constructs, I wanted to get some experience with it.